maxitg/SetReplace/README.md

     Out[] = {{{1, {1, 4} -> {}}}, {{1, {2, 3} -> {}}}}
     ```

-    Note that in this example `"OldestEdge"` has selected the first and the last edge, whereas `"LeastRecentEdge"`, in an attempt to avoid the most "recent" last edge, has select the second and the third ones.
+    Note that in this example, `"OldestEdge"` has selected the first and the last edge, whereas `"LeastRecentEdge"`, in an attempt to avoid the most "recent" last edge, has select the second and the third ones.
 In this case, similarly to `"OldestEdge"`, a fixed set of edges is guaranteed to be chosen, but potentially in multiple orders.

 * `"LeastOldEdge"`: similar to `"LeastRecentEdge"`, but avoids old edges instead of new ones.